Trump returns to campaign trail after bout with covid-19, amid criticism he is still not taking pandemic seriously

 On Monday afternoon, however, Trump’s doctor, Sean P. Conley, said in a memo released by the White House that the president had tested negative for the virus “on consecutive days,” using the Abbott rapid testing machine, and was no longer contagious.

-The Abbott antigen test produces quick results but has a greater chance of a false negatives than the more reliable polymerase chain reaction, or PCR, test.
+The Abbott antigen test produces quick results but has a greater chance of false negatives than the more reliable polymerase chain reaction, or PCR, test.
 Conley said other diagnostic factors were considered when determining that the president did not pose a threat to others.

 “This comprehensive data, in concert with the CDC’s guidelines for removal of transmission-based precautions, have informed our medical team’s assessment that the President is not infectious to others,” he wrote in the memo released to the public.